Alicia Ouellette

+Alicia Ouellette is an American academic who has served as the dean of the Northwestern School of Law at Lewis and Clark College since January 2025.

-Alicia Ouellette is an American jurist.
-She is law professor, President and Dean at Albany Law School, and Professor of Bioethics at Union Graduate College and The Mount Sinai School of Medicine.
+She was previously a law professor, President and Dean Emeritus at Albany Law School, and Professor of Bioethics at Union Graduate College and the Mount Sinai School of Medicine.

 Education

-Alicia Oullette attended Longmeadow High School in Longmeadow, MA., graduating in 1984.
-Alicia Ouellette graduated cum laude with a degree in psychology from Hamilton College in 1988.
+Oullette attended Longmeadow High School, graduating in 1984.
+She then graduated cum laude with a degree in psychology from Hamilton College in 1988.
 In 1994, she graduated from Albany Law School magna cum laude.
-While there, she was Editor-in-Chief of the Albany Law Review.
+While there, she was editor-in-chief of the Albany Law Review.

 Legal career

 After graduating from law school, Ouellette clerked for two years for Judge Howard A. Levine of the New York Court of Appeals.
 She then worked for a year in the Albany, New York law firm of Whiteman Osterman & Hanna as an associate.
 She left the firm to join the New York Attorney General's office.
 There she served as an Assistant Solicitor General, arguing over one hundred cases before the New York Court of Appeals, the United States Court of Appeals for the Second Circuit, and the Appellate Division of the Supreme Court, Third Judicial Department.